kauboy26/PyEvaluator/README.md

 be doing any more than what I'm proposing, this is an exhaustive list.
 If anything I will fall short of these features) are:

-* Assignment statement processing
+* Assignment statement processing (done but untested)
-* Multi character variable names
+* Multi character variable names (done but untested)
-* Pre-defined functions (you can call sin(x), etc)
+* Pre-defined functions (you can call sin(x), etc) (done but untested)
-* Finally (perhaps a little ambitious, I don't know how to accomplish this) defining and using your own functions.
+* Finally (perhaps a little ambitious, I don't know how to accomplish this) defining and using your own functions. (coming shortly)

 ## Usage
 You need Python 2.7 on your computer.
 Run the following: